apache/spark/docs/structured-streaming-kafka-integration.md

   <td>"error" or "latest"</td>
   <td>"error"</td>
   <td>streaming and batch</td>
-  <td>Defines the behavior when the starting offset by timestamp is specified (either global or per partition), and Kafka doesn't return the matched offset.<p/>
+  <td>The strategy will be used when the specified starting offset by timestamp (either global or per partition) doesn't match with the offset Kafka returned.
+Here's the strategy name and corresponding descriptions:<p/>
   <p/>
-  "error": fail the query.<p/>
+  "error": fail the query and end users have to deal with workarounds requiring manual steps.<p/>
-  "latest": set the offset to the latest, so that further new records in the partition are being read.<p/></td>
+  "latest": assigns the latest offset for these partitions, so that Spark can read newer records from these partitions in further micro-batches.<p/></td>
 </tr>
 </table>